Committees

 Eliot’s brothers, Harvey and Bill, are current members of Pine Brook Jewish Center.
 Upon learning of the sudden and tragic loss of Aaron Melzer, a Pine Brook Jewish Center Hebrew School Student, Congregation Beth Shalom honored the Melzer family by rededicating the Fund as the Eliot Sakolsky Aaron Melzer Scholarship Fund.

-In memory of Eliot Sakolsky and Aaron Melzer, this Fund will continue to financially assist Jewish youth to obtain a meaningful Jewish education and to fulfill their own individual dreams.
+In memory of Eliot Sakolsky and Aaron Melzer, this Fund continues to financially assist Jewish youth to obtain a meaningful Jewish education and to fulfill their own individual dreams.
 This committee receives and reviews the scholarship applications and determines the recipients and reward amounts.

 Security Committee